fusionpbx/fusionpbx-docs/source/getting_started/lets_encrypt.rst

 Let's Encrypt
 ***************

-Let's Encrypt is one of the most recent and widely used form of free SSL security and supports wildcard DNS.
+Let's Encrypt is the most recent and widely used form of free SSL security and supports wildcard DNS.
 You can use Let's Encrypt with your FusionPBX install and WebRTC like `Verto Communicator`_.

 Dehydrated (Recommended)